Daniel Noce

 Daniel Noce (1894−1976) was a U.S. Army Lieutenant General who served in both world wars.

 Over his decorated military career he rose to the position of Inspector General of the Army.
-Following his retirement from the armed forces, he served as an executive at Michigan’s Donnelly-Kelley Glass Company.
+Following his retirement from the armed forces, he served as an executive at Michigan's Donnelly-Kelley Glass Company.

 Noce died in Sperryville, Virginia on February 17, 1976.

 Early life

-He was born on November 3, 1894 in Denver, Colorado.
+He was born on November 3, 1894, in Denver, Colorado.
 His father was Angelo Noce, who founded the first Italian newspaper in Colorado (La Stella) and led the push for the Columbus Day holiday.
 Daniel learned woodworking and carpentry in high school and made furniture as a hobby throughout his life.
-He received an appointment to West Point and took up boxing, breaking his nose twice.
-He graduated from the United States Military Academy at West Point in April 1917, and dropped his first name of Angelo shortly thereafter.
-He was appointed a Second Lieutenant.
+He received an appointment to the United States Military Academy at West Point and took up boxing, breaking his nose twice.
+He graduated from West Point in April 1917, and dropped his first name of Angelo shortly thereafter.
+He was appointed a second lieutenant.

 Upon graduation he was in the Cavalry, later transferring into the Army Corps of Engineers.

 From June to December, 1917 he served with the 4th Engineer Regiment at Vancouver Barracks, Washington, Camp Greene, North Carolina and Camp Humphreys, Virginia.

 He married Mildred Newcomb Wilson, the granddaughter of Astronomer Simon Newcomb, in 1918 in Washington DC.